camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 The default DMN engine resolves the supported expression and script languages using different providers.

-To evaluate `JUEL` expressions the DMN engine uses the {{< javadocref page="?org/camunda/bpm/dmn/engine/impl/spi/el/ElProvider.html" text="ElProvider" >}} configured on the
+To evaluate `JUEL` expressions, the DMN engine uses the {{< javadocref page="?org/camunda/bpm/dmn/engine/impl/spi/el/ElProvider.html" text="ElProvider" >}} configured in the
 DMN engine configuration.
-In order to use another implementation of the Unified Expression Language, replace this implementation.
+To use another implementation of the Unified Expression Language, replace this implementation.

 ```java
 // with a default DMN engine configuration